FZJ-JSC/tutorial-multi-gpu/8-H_NCCL_NVSHMEM/NCCL/Instructions.md

 #### Description

-The purpose of this task is to use the NCCL instead of MPI to implement a multi-GPU jacobi solver.
+The purpose of this task is to use NCCL instead of MPI to implement a multi-GPU jacobi solver.
 The starting point of this task is the MPI variant of the jacobi solver.
-You need to work on `TODOs` in `jacobi.cu`:
+You need to work on `TODOs` in `jacobi.cpp`:

 - Initialize NVSHMEM:
   - Include NCCL headers.